pts/movemetafs/README.txt

    the tags associated to a file.
 -- Use POSIX extended attributes to get and set the textual description of a file.
--- use versatile search query syntax (MySQL fulltext search) with the possiblity of boolean search (i.e. searching for files matching a combination of tags)
+-- Use versatile search query syntax (MySQL fulltext search) with the possiblity of boolean search (i.e. searching for files matching a combination of tags).
--- copy search results to make backups or to create collections -- attach textual descriptions to files, and read the description once the file is found
+-- Copy search results to make backups or to create collections.
+-- Attach textual descriptions to files, and read the description once the file is found.
 -- Searching is fast, because it uses a fulltext index.
 -- After installation, movemetafs can be used on an existing filesystem
    instantly: there is no migration needed to make an existing filesystem usable with